|University of Southern California

-University of Alabama at Birmingham (Birmingham, AL)
+University of Alabama at Birmingham

 Students who wish to graduate in good academic standing should expected to complete the 36 semester hours of graduate work with a grade of B or higher in addition to completing comprehensive exams and a research project.

 Graduate teaching assistant-ship opportunities are available in a limited number.
 Though GRE scores are not required for the Master's program, those who wish to apply to the teaching positions will be required to submit GRE scores.

-9. University of South Florida (Tampa, FL)
+University of South Florida-Main Campus